anniezh12/hiring-engineers/answers.md

 ![mysql yaml file](images/collecting-metrics/mysql-yaml.png)

-6 I restarted the agent and check the status.
-I was able to see that
-       mysql has been integrated.
+6. I restarted the `Agent` to check the status.
+I was able to see that mysql had been integrated.

 ![mysql configured](images/collecting-metrics/mysql-configured-correctly.png)

- Similarly, In datadog account it showed the installed mysql
+ 7. Similarly, in the datadog account I could see installed `mysql` as shown in the following image.

 ![mysql ](images/collecting-metrics/mysql-installed.png)

+Following image showed `MySQL` graph on the dashboard
 ![dashboard after mysql configured](images/collecting-metrics/dashboard-after-mysql-integration.png)

       >Challenges: